Phoenix Marijuana Possession Attorney

 Don't wait to get started on your defense.
 Call (602) 842-6762 now for a FREE consultation.

 Enhanced Penalties for Marijuana Possession

 If you are convicted for possessing marijuana in Arizona, you face substantial fines, prison time, and a permanent criminal record.

 If the prosecution believes that one of these situations applies to your case, you could face additional fines and prison time.
-At Suzuki Law Offices, L.L.C., we have defended countless clients at state and federal levels in marijuana possession and trafficking cases.
-Our criminal lawyers in Phoenix work regularly with private investigators to track down witnesses, check into the background of arresting officers, and expose dishonest or corrupt informants.
-Let us fight your charges.
+At Suzuki Law Offices, we have defended countless clients at state and federal levels in marijuana possession and trafficking cases.